 (b) Failure to comply with the above may result in dismissal of the protest without further consideration.

 (c) Bidders/offerors and contracting officers are encouraged to use alternative dispute resolution (ADR) procedures to resolve protests at any stage in the protest process.
-If ADR is used, the Department of Veterans Affairs will not furnish any documentation in an ADR proceeding beyond what is allowed by the Federal Acquisition Regulation.
+If ADR is used, the

 (End of Provision)

 PLEASE NOTE: The correct mailing information for filing alternate protests is as follows:

 Deputy Assistant Secretary for Acquisition and Logistics,

 DISCLAIMER AND IMPORTANT NOTES: The government is in no way obligated to do business with or enter into the award a contract to any firm or its affiliates or otherwise pay for the information provided in this synopsis.